kevscon/bridge-ratings/README.md

 - Bridges with major repair work after 2007 were excluded

 This analysis also explored what trends can be interpreted from specific bridge characteristics.
 Based on the model's interpretation:
-- Variable correlated with better performance:
+- Variables correlated with better performance:
   - Higher initial Sufficiency Rating
   - Higher Superstructure Condition Rating
   - Concrete superstructure